-Leukemia occurs when the precursor cells of the leukocytes, i.e., the WBC, degenerate in the bone marrow.
-They begin to proliferate uncontrollably and are washed out into other lymphatic organs and the blood leading to 2 consequences.
-Firstly, the flooded organs such as lymph nodes and spleen greatly increase in size, and secondly, the precursors of normal blood cells are displaced in the bone marrow.
+Leukemia occurs when the precursor cells of the leukocytes, i.e. the white blood cells (WBCs), degenerate in the bone marrow.
+They begin to proliferate uncontrollably and are washed out into other lymphatic organs and the blood leading to two consequences.
+First, the affected organs such as lymph nodes and spleen greatly increase in size, and secondly, the precursors of normal blood cells are displaced in the bone marrow.
 This mechanism leads to anemia, thrombocytopenia, and granulocytopenia with corresponding consequences such as weakness, hypoxia, a tendency to bleed, and susceptibility to infections.

-Note: Leukemia = pathological proliferation of the precursor cells of the WBC in the bone marrow with a displacement of the precursors of the other blood cells.
+Note: Leukemia is the pathological proliferation of the precursor cells of the WBC in the bone marrow with a displacement of the precursors of the other blood cells.

 - Disease of neoplastic leukocytes

-- Predominance of immature forms, especially blasts (myeloblasts or lymphoblasts) – disease defined by > 20% blasts in the bone marrow
+- Predominance of immature forms, especially myeloblasts or lymphoblasts – disease defined by > 20% ‘blasts’ in the bone marrow

 - Symptoms due to marrow failure secondary to leukemic infiltration causing pancytopenia— anemia, leukopenia, and thrombocytopenia

 - Ionizing radiation

 Cancer is caused by DNA damage that leads to uncontrolled cellular growth either by increasing the chemical signals that cause growth (proto-oncogenes) or by interrupting the chemical signals, such as tumor suppressor genes, which control growth.